juxor/afaq/markdown/secI3.md

 over the business cycle."_ [Doug Henwood, **Wall Street**, pp. 174-5]

-One argument against co-operatives is that they do not allow the diversification of risk (all the worker's eggs are on one basket).
+One argument against co-operatives is that they do not allow the diversification of risk (all the worker's eggs are in one basket).
 Ignoring the obvious point that most workers today do not have shares and are dependent on their job to survive, this objection can be addressed by means of _"the **horizontal association** or grouping of enterprises to pool their business